 Blockchain is not a new technology.
-If you’ve ever heard about Bitcoin, you sure already knew what blockchain technology is about.
+If you’ve ever heard about Bitcoin, you surely already knew what blockchain technology is about.
 What you may not know is that in the logistics industry, applying blockchain technology can revolutionize your supply chain management.
 Blockchain is being hailed as the game-changer and the key to the future of logistics management.

 If you still haven’t had a clue about what it is: blockchain is a decentralized database locked down by smart cryptography.
-Blockchain acts like a “shared ledger” to digitally store all the tracking data of a product, from its raw production stage until it lands on consumer’s hand, in real-time.
-Each product’s activity will be recorded as a “block” with a time-stamped, unique alphanumerical character set and accessible by all supply chain’s parties.
+Blockchain acts like a “shared ledger” to digitally store all the tracking data of a product, from its raw production stage until it lands on the consumer’s hand, in real-time.
+Each product’s activity will be recorded as a “block” with a time-stamped, unique alphanumerical character set and accessible by all supply chain parties.

 Simply speaking, this is a coding technique that allows all-time product’s data verification and product flow tracking between different parties across borders without the need of intermediaries or massive manual record-keeping work.
 You’re able to know who did what and when with just a few clicks to access the archived data.

 Instead of just one entity holds the access to the database, now all the information is visible to everyone in the network.
 You can directly check all data recorded during the flow of a product without having to rely on a central administration like in the traditional centralized database.
 More than that, all the data are secured, automatically synchronized and replicated online so they’re free from human errors.

 Secure, sleek, transparent and powerful – that’s what blockchain technology brings about.

 Transparency and the problem of today’s supply chain management